Skip to content

 n_samples = 1_000

-posterior_predictive_samples = Geometric(p=posterior_samples).dist.rvs()
+posterior_predictive_samples = Pareto(x_m=x_m, alpha=alpha_samples).dist.rvs(random_state=rng)

-2. Using pymc
+2. Using PyMC

 Another route would be using PyMC then use the draw function.